samarthpusalkar/MappingOnDisk/README.md

 md.close()

-It should be called at the end of data operations to close file discriptors
+It should be called at the end of data operations to close file descriptors

 The above operations return None if they fail for some reason, this can be used to check for failures